230 FW 5

 5.10 What other programs or developmental opportunities are available for executive development in addition to SESCDP?
 Review the USFWS Leadership Competency Development Model for ideas and suggestions that cover a wide range of developmental activities and programs to consider.

 For information on the content of this chapter, contact the National Conservation Training Center.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.